 Community Pandemic Safety Ambassador (CPSA) is a voluntary program intended to support the university’s COVID-19 risk mitigation strategy and report instances that do not follow its guidelines.
 A CPSA is to serve as a resource of information, monitor responsible areas to identify needs and submit requests for assistance or supplies.
-In addition to the existing roles and responsibilities of a PSO within their respective department or unit, a CPSA will support the campus community in common areas and classrooms, perform health and cleaning spot-checks and assist the campus community implement physical distancing.
+In addition to the existing roles and responsibilities of a PSO within their respective department or unit, a CPSA will support the campus community in common areas and classrooms, perform health and cleaning spot-checks.

 Pandemic Safety Officer

 A Pandemic Safety Officer (PSO) is an individual identified by their Department head or supervisor to assist with the development, support and regular reviews of their organization's Return to Campus Plan.
 A PSO ensures that colleagues have the information and resources to comply with the minimum Return to Campus requirements.